dud3/git-devbliss/README.md

 - make

-you also need pip3.4, which is included in python 3.4:
+you also need pip3.4, which is included in python 3.4 (of course you can also install with your systems package manager):

     python3.4 -m ensurepip --upgrade # on debian please use `sudo apt-get install python3-pip`